TheJumpCloud/support/scripts/association_automation/usertosystem_serialNumber/ReadMe.md

 # User To System Association via System Serial Number

-Admins that wish to create automation scenarios to for associating JumpCloud users to JumpCloud managed systems can use the "usertosystem_serialNumber.ps1" and the "usertosystem_serialNumber.csv" to accomplish this task.
+Admins that wish to create automation scenarios for associating JumpCloud users to JumpCloud managed systems can use the "usertosystem_serialNumber.ps1" and the "usertosystem_serialNumber.csv" to accomplish this task.

 The "usertosystem_serialNumber.ps1" leverages the JumpCloud PowerShell module to associate users to systems using the systems serialNumber and the users JumpCloud username.